 Yes, filing a claim against the city is suing the government, and the rules for suing government entities are different.
 The rules concerning suing government entities are laid out in the New Jersey Tort Claims Act.
 Primarily, injury victims must first file a notice of their intent to file a claim before they can sue the government.
 Under the law, victims must present the notice directly to the agency or entity they intend to sue.
 If you do not file a notice of claim, you won’t be able to proceed with a lawsuit.

-What Legal Steps Should I Take If I Fell in a Newark Public Housing Complex?
+What Legal Steps Should I Take If I Fall in a Newark Public Housing Complex?

 After receiving necessary emergency medical attention, the first thing you should do is document the accident scene.
 Take pictures of your injuries and photograph features that contributed to the accident.
 Get the property owner’s contact and insurance information as well.
 Next, see a doctor to get a formal diagnosis of your condition and copies of your medical records.
-After that, contact a personal injury attorney to start the next steps of the claims process.
+After that, contact a Newark premises liability lawyer to start the next steps of the premises liability claims process.

 I Got Hurt on Newark City Property.
 Is There a Deadline for Filing a Claim?